kubista9/WEB3/Assignment 2/README.md

 ## Notes
 - There is only local database, so if you register as a user and you stop the server from running, you will have to register again
-- Game over screen is implemented as an alert()
+- Game over screen is implemented as an alert() and when you click on OK, it will redirect you to the lobby

 ## Requirements